Iggy Pop Life Drawing Class

 Description

-The project consisted in inviting an icon of popular culture – such as Iggy Pop – to pose, without revealing his identity to the students, as a model for a drawing class: the results of these sessions would then have been donated and preserved at the Smithsonian Institution.
-The artist’s research focuses here on the importance of preserving social content and values related to pop music and to its fruition, placing them in a broader cultural context, and in particular on the role which certain bands and musicians assume for specific communities of fans or, as in this case, for an heterogeneous and often unconscious public.
+The project consisted of inviting an icon of popular culture – such as Iggy Pop – to pose, without revealing his identity to the students, as a model for a drawing class.
+The results of these sessions would then be donated and preserved at the Smithsonian Institution.
+The artist’s research here focuses on the importance of preserving the social content and values related to pop music and its enjoyment, placing them in a broader cultural context, and, in particular, on the role that certain bands and musicians play for specific communities of fans or, as in this case, for a heterogeneous and often unaware public.

-The document is a drawing by Sarah Tynan, and serves as an example of what could have been the result of the work of the class.
+The document is a drawing by Sarah Tynan and serves as an example of what could have been the outcome of the class’s work.

 Read more.